Genoplesium despectans

-Genoplesium despectans, commonly known as the sharp midge orchid and known as Corunastylis despectans in Australia, is a small terrestrial orchid endemic to south-eastern Australia.
+Genoplesium despectans, commonly known as sharp midge orchid and known as Corunastylis despectans in Australia, is a small terrestrial orchid endemic to south-eastern Australia.
 It has a single thin leaf fused to the flowering stem and up to forty five small, dark purple or green and purple flowers.

 Description

 Genoplesium despectans is a terrestrial, perennial, deciduous, herb with an underground tuber and a single thin leaf 150-250 mm long and fused to the flowering stem with the free part 10-15 mm long.
 Up to forty five dark purple or green and purple flowers are crowded along a flowering stem 20-40 mm tall.
 The flowers lean downwards and are about 5.5 mm long and 3-4 mm wide.
 The flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped, about 3 mm long and about 2 mm wide.
 The lateral sepals are linear to lance-shaped, about 4 mm long, 1 mm wide and spread apart from each other.
 The petals are egg-shaped, about 2 mm long and 1 mm wide with a pointed tip.
 The labellum is lance-shaped, thick and fleshy, about 3 mm long, 1 mm wide and sharply pointed with fine teeth along its edges.
 There is a narrow lance-shaped callus in the centre of the labellum and extending almost to its tip.
 Flowering occurs between December and April.